La cortesía verbal permite cambiar la forma directa de una frase para sonar más amable, profesional o menos directo.

 - Verbs such as agradecer or rogar are used to soften a formal request ⇒ Te agradecería que trajeras el bol.

-- Introductory phrases are used to prepare the listener before giving an instruction or advice ⇒ ¿Puedo hacerte una pregunta?
+- Introductory phrases are used to prepare the other person before giving an instruction or advice ⇒ ¿Puedo hacerte una pregunta?

 - Words such as solo reduce the force of the message ⇒ Solo quería probar la salsa.